 Heavy-Duty Zero Emission Vehicle (ZEV) and Infrastructure Grants

-By February 12, 2023, the U.S. Environmental Protection Agency must create a grant program for heavy-duty ZEVs and associated infrastructure.
+The U.S. Environmental Protection Agency (EPA) offers grants for heavy-duty ZEVs and associated infrastructure.
 Grant award amounts vary and may cover up to 100% of total project costs.
 Eligible project costs include:

-• The incremental cost of a Class 6 or 7 electric vehicle;
+• The incremental cost of replacing a non-zero emission Class 6 or 7 heavy-duty vehicle with an eligible Class 6 or 7 ZEV;

 • Capital, installation, operation, and maintenance costs of ZEV charging or refueling infrastructure;